A Brief History

 When to Use GIF

-- Platform specifically requires GIF format (some emoji/sticker specs)
+- Platform specifically requires GIF format (some animated emoji specs)

 - Maximum compatibility is essential (email newsletters, legacy systems)